Intrenion/Milcraft/doctrine/the-origins-of-victory.md

 Threats of punishment become less credible when enemies can limit damage or doubt the will to retaliate.

 **Action**
-Create resilient defenses that make an enemy unlikely to achieve its military aims.
+Create resilient defenses that make it unlikely for an enemy to achieve its military aims.

 **Outcome**
 Deterrence becomes stronger because aggression offers fewer gains.